BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 *   `GRALLOC4_MINIGBM` - Force using gralloc4 with minigbm (only compatible with drm_minigbm_celadon)

+#### ANGLE & software rendering

+- [ANGLE](https://github.com/google/angle) is available in BlissOS 14.10 and above, if you have a device that can use Vulkan, you can try ANGLE with Vulkan backend using `ANGLE=1`.

+- Alternatively, you can also use [SwiftShader Vulkan](https://github.com/google/swiftshader) with ANGLE as a software rendering solution if you are running it inside something like a virtual machine by setting `nomodeset ANGLE=1` or `HWACCEL=0 ANGLE=1`

+- There's one more option for software rendering, which is the legacy [SwiftShader EGL](https://gitlab.com/hmtheboy154/swiftshader/-/tree/legacy_11-x86/src/OpenGL), simply set `nomodeset` or `HWACCEL=0` to use it.

+**NOTE** : You may want to turn on Color Inversion when using software rendering because the color might be inverted

+### Media Stack:

 #### Video Encoders/Decoders:

-We also offer a few various options that allow you to select different video encoder/decoder stack options:
+By default, BlissOS will use AOSP's codec2 software decoder.
+We also offer a few various options that allow you to select different video decoders stack options:

+*   `CODEC2_LEVEL` - This will set the C2 level (default value is `4`, you can disable codeec2 completely with '0').
-*   `FFMPEG_OMX_CODEC` - This will enable switching to using FFMPEG codecs
+*   `FFMPEG_OMX_CODEC` - This will enable OMX version of FFMPEG codecs (disable codec2 with `CODEC2_LEVEL=0` to use this codecs).
-*   `FFMPEG_CODEC2_PREFER` - This will force FFMPEG to use Google C2 codecs
+*   `FFMPEG_CODEC2_PREFER` - This will force Bliss to use codec2 version of FFMPEG codecs by default.
-*   `FFMPEG_HWACCEL_DISABLE` - This will disable hardware accelleration for the FFMPEG codec
+*   `FFMPEG_HWACCEL_DISABLE` - This will disable hardware accelleration for the FFMPEG codecs.
-*   `CODEC2_LEVEL` - This will set the C2 level (typically to disable it '0' along with FFMPEG_HWACCEL_DISABLE)
+*   `FFMPEG_CODEC_LOG` - This will show more log of FFMPEG codecs, enable if you want to debug it
+*   `FFMPEG_CODEC2_DEINTERLACE` & `FFMPEG_CODEC2_DEINTERLACE_VAAPI` - configuring deinterlacing option for FFMPEG codec2, you can find the options in this [commit made by Micheal Goffioul](https://github.com/supremegamers/stagefright-plugins/commit/48e5d4e8c6e577c7f56c1da3aa90897444422d33)
-*   `OMX_NO_YUV420` - This will force the system to not use yuv420 color space (fixes some black or glitchy screens)
+*   `OMX_NO_YUV420` - This will force the system to not use YUV420 color format on OMX codec (fixes some black or glitchy screens, use it with `CODEC2_LEVEL=0`)

-### Audio Stack:

 ### Networking: